Thomas Muir of Huntershill: Charged, convicted and transported for sedition

-The third Convention
+Third Convention

-The third Convention of the Friends of the People and its successor the 'British Convention' were, like their predecessors, largely dominated by the delegates of the Edinburgh Societies.
+The Third Convention of the Friends of the People and its successor the 'British Convention' were, like their predecessors, largely dominated by the delegates of the Edinburgh Societies.
 Moreover, by means of arrests and desertions, the Scottish movement had been deprived of most of its articulate leadership.
 Into this vacuum stepped three English delegates: Maurice Margarot, a merchant with a university education, Joseph Gerrald, friend and correspondent of William Godwin and an orator of flawless eloquence, and Matthew Campbell Browne, an actor turned reformer.
 After the early departure of Lord Daer, who was already suffering from the tuberculosis which led to his death the following year, these three men came to dominate the convention and its proceedings.

 Only they and Muir realised the true nature of the extraordinary organisational differences existing between the reform movements in England and Scotland.
 Where the English societies remained psychologically and geographically divided, the Scots had an unprecedented degree of national unity backed by the general sympathy of the common people.
 Finding themselves almost by accident at the head of such an organisation, they threw all discretion to the winds.
 Urged on by Campbell Browne's wild histrionics, the movement's covert aims now became an open secret.
 Aping the Convention at Paris, the terms Citizen President, Secretary General, etc. were now introduced into its published reports, while the convention was rechristened the 'British Convention'.

 What Muir thought of this reckless exposure to destruction of the organisation which he and William Skirving had so carefully nurtured is revealed by his description of it in 1797 as 'a miserable plaything of the English Government'.
 Ultimately it was a motion of Charles Sinclair, delegate from the Society for Constitutional Information (London), which gave Dundas his much sought-for excuse to disperse the convention.